Neonatal lupus erythematosus: Clinical manifestations

 Neonatal lupus can present with several signs and symptoms.
 The most common manifestations involve the heart and skin.
 Problems involving the liver, gallbladder, brain, and blood can be seen but are usually transient.

 Heart

 Cardiac manifestations present more commonly in utero, but can also present after birth.
 The most common complications are varying degrees of heart block and endocardial fibroelastosis.
 A large percentage of infants diagnosed with isolated congenital heart block are associated to neonatal lupus.
 Heart block occurs when there is dysfunction in the conduction system, preventing impulses from traveling from the atria to the ventricles.
 Heart block can initially present with bradycardia in the prenatal period, usually around the second trimester.
-Infants with lower grades of heart block can progress to higher grades, but they can also present with rapid onset of complete heart block.
+Infants with lower grades of heart block can progress to higher grades, but they can also present with rapid onset of complete heart block.It has been suggested that atrioventricular heart block occurs between 18 and 26 weeks of pregnancy when type A or type B auto antigens migrate to the surface of cardiomyocytes after maternal antibodies bind to the fetal cardiac tissue, triggering fibrosis of the atrioventricular node.
 Endocardial fibroelastosis is considered a type of cardiomyopathy that occurs in response to heart cell injury and can be seen with or without conduction system dysfunction.